KylerZan23/fitness-trackerV2/src/utils/db/README.md

 # Database Setup Instructions

-This directory contains the SQL schema for the FitnessTracker application.
+This directory contains the SQL schema for the NeuralLift application.
 Follow these steps to set up your Supabase database correctly.

 ## Setting Up Your Database Schema